Subject area: Health and wellbeing, social studies, sciences

 To expand this activity get your pupils to create a podcast of their walk describing what someone listening to their podcast and completing their mini journey should look out for, see and hear along the route.

-For other additional activity ideas that would complement this work go to Paths for All(this will open in a new window).
+For other additional activity ideas that would complement this work go to Paths for All.